Frequently Asked Questions (FAQs)

 We support racial justice work that:

-- Fosters civic engagement: BIPOC and other marginalized communities face long-standing and concerted efforts to restrict and suppress their participation in the public sphere, especially in civic processes.
+Fosters Civic Engagement: BIPOC (Black, Indigenous, and People of Color) and other marginalized communities face long-standing and concerted efforts to restrict and suppress their participation in the public sphere, especially in civic processes.
 We support efforts to ensure these communities have the access and capacity to participate freely in shaping the policies, practices, and institutions that impact their everyday lives.
-Areas of interest include, but are not limited to, work that:

 - Fosters leadership development for public servants including advocates and elected officials